ayman-93/chat-application/README.md

 git clone https://github.com/ayman-93/chat-application.git
 ```

-copy the project folder to hdocs folder(default path for windows 'C:\xampp\htdocs') of xampp application, to run the php files<br>
+copy the project folder to hdocs folder(default path for windows 'C:\xampp\htdocs') of xampp application, to run the php files.<br>
 open the project folder in terminal and run
 ```bash
 npm i